RCastTX/BellaBeatsCaseStudy.github.io/README.md

 ```
 # Cleaning Process through BigQuery
 **1 Step:**
-Use the *Distinct* function to make sure there weren't any duplicates in any of my tables.
-I checked Id and datetime columns.
-Replaced "table_name" with table name checked.
+Used the *Distinct* function to ensure there weren't any duplicates in any of my tables.
+I checked the Id and datetime columns.
+I also Replaced "table_name" with the table I checked.

 ```sql
 SELECT